flyteorg/flyte/docs/getting_started_with_workflow_development/flyte_project_components.md

 ### ImageSpec

 The workflow code file in the basic template includes an optional ImageSpec configuration.
 ImageSpec is a Flyte feature that enables you to build a custom container image without having to write a Dockerfile.
-To learn more, see the [ImageSpec documentation](https://docs.flyte.org/projects/cookbook/en/latest/auto_examples/customizing_dependencies/image_spec.html#image-spec-example)
+To learn more, see the {ref}`ImageSpec documentation <image_spec_example>`.

 ```python
 # basic_image = ImageSpec(